-In year 7 and 8 students have 3 lessons of REAL projects (Rigorous, Engaging, Authentic Learning).
-These lessons are project based, with each project having an overarching question that stimulates learning and creativity and is focused on developing both practical knowledge in Business, ICT and Computing and personal skills such as resilience, independence and teamworking.
+In year 7 and 8 students have 1 lesson a week of Computing with an overarching business theme.
+These lessons are project based that stimulate learning and creativity, and are focused on developing both practical knowledge in Business, ICT and Computing and personal skills such as resilience, independence and teamworking.

 In year 9 students can choose between a Business and ICT strand and a Computing strand.
 In the Computing Strand students learn and use a range of computer programming languages, algorithms and computational abstractions.
 The units of work undertaken will develop students’ ability to use their ICT & Computing skills in a range of different contexts to solve complex problems.
 In the Business strand the learning focuses on developing practical knowledge of what it means to be enterprising, how enterprise works and why some organisations are successful and why others fail.
 In the ICT strand learners complete digital projects using a range of software.

 There is an active KS3 Enterprise Club, and Coding club to actively encourage students to develop a ‘have a go attitude’ be brave and to take calculated risks.

-We deliver GCSE Business Studies (OCR), GCSE Business Communication Systems (OCR), BTEC Business (Edexcel) and BTEC Workskills (Edexcel).
+We deliver GCSE Business 9-1 (OCR) and BTEC Business First (Edexcel).
 All Business courses build upon the knowledge and understanding developed during KS3.
-Students are encouraged to develop a greater understanding of the real business world through extended reading opportunities and to keep up with current affairs by watching the news and reading news websites / newspapers.
+Students are encouraged to develop a greater understanding of the real business world through extended reading opportunities and to keep up with current affairs by watching the news and reading news websites/newspapers.